 Be mindful of what goes down the drains of your bathroom or kitchen.
 Avoid getting stringy food, feminine hygiene products, paper towels, eggshells, or fruit peels in them.
 Placing a screen mesh to filter out what goes down the sink will also help.

 You can also pour hot water regularly to help dissolve build-up.
 A good solution is a mixture of a cup of vinegar and a fistful of baking soda.
 Let it sit for a few minutes and rinse with hot water.

 What causes my kitchen sink and washing machine drains to clog?

 There are plenty of things that can clog our kitchen sinks and washing machines.
 Fat, oil, and grease from cooking are major kitchen sink cloggers.
 Food bits that we carelessly throw down the drain can also cause clogging.

 Another culprit is hair.
 This can be evident in washing machines when we wash our clothes or beddings.
 It doesn’t take much for hair to clog drains so always make it a habit to take them out when you see them.

 Should I do it myself or hire a professional for my drain cleaning?

 Sometimes, prevention isn’t enough.
 As hard as we try to keep our drains from clogging, there will always come a point that they will still be clogged.
-You can probably do some DIY drain clogging, but to get the best results, the help of the professionals can’t be beaten.
+You can probably do some DIY drain cleaning, but to get the best results, the help of professionals can’t be beaten.

 Professional plumbers have the know-how to do the job safely and properly.
-National Economy Plumbers have technicians that are well trained and have the experience to clear your drains.
-Plus, you don’t have to worry about making more damage and making the problem bigger.
+National Economy Plumbers has technicians that are well trained and have the experience to clear your drains effectively. the problem bigger.